 - The Masochism Tango: Their constant fighting took up their entire storyline, and their passive-aggressive usage of the word "babe" during their fighting pretty much killed its usage as a term of endearment in the series.

-- Piss Take Rap: The rapping Detour in Ukraine.
+- Piss Take Rap: During the rapping Detour in leg 9.

-- Rage Quit: Kimberly fell apart on the tomato pelting Detour in Barcelona, and started shrieking at Rob that she wanted to switch Detours, and kept walking away from the task.
+- Rage Quit: Kimberly fell apart on the tomato pelting Detour in the penultimate leg, and started shrieking at Rob that she wanted to switch Detours, and kept walking away from the task.
 The only reason they managed to finish the task is because it was 20km to the other task, and they didn't feel like traveling that far.

-- Short Cuts Make Long Delays: They took so long eating the cow lips at the Fast Forward, that Dustin & Kandice beat them to the mat.
+- Short Cuts Make Long Delays: They took so long eating the cow lips at the Fast Forward in leg 8, that Dustin & Kandice beat them to the mat.

 - Tempting Fate: The entirety of leg 8 was them and Tyler & James first gloating about the Beauty Queens being forced to do the Intersection with one of the Six Pack, then gloating how the Fast Forward was going to put them so far ahead, only to have Dustin & Kandice beat them to the Pit Stop anyway.